flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

 In Frame Select you can select the frame-type of your drone.
 You are provided with several predefined options of multi-copter and fixed wing configurations.
 These configurations are further subdivided based on the make of the drone.

 Depending upon the actual frame of your drone ,select the frame and click apply.
-After this FlytPOD will reboot however,FlytConsole will continue working.
+After this FlytPOD will reboot however, FlytConsole will continue working.

 Motor Configuration